 When income is calculated using anticipated annual average income, the LACDA may determine that the interim change is not necessary.
-The family will be sent a

-Formatted: Ir + Numbering S + Aligned at: ( notice acknowledging the interim request and will be informed that no change is necessary.
+The family will be sent a notice acknowledging the interim request and will be informed that no change is necessary.
 A downward change will not be made if it is determined that the change is temporary (less than 30-consecutive days).